MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/introduction-to-directx-va.md

 ---
-title: Introduction to DirectX VA
+title: DXVA v1.0 support overview
 description: Introduction to DirectX VA
 keywords:
 - DirectX Video Acceleration WDK Windows 2000 display , about DirectX Video Acceleration
 - Video Acceleration WDK DirectX , about DirectX Video Acceleration
-- VA WDK DirectX , about DirectX Video Acceleration ms.date: 04/20/2017
+- VA WDK DirectX , about DirectX Video Acceleration ms.date: 03/18/2022
 ---

-# Introduction to DirectX VA
+# DXVA v1.0 support overview

-DirectX Video Acceleration (VA) allows video processing operations that are frequently executed and simple to be performed by a hardware accelerator.
+DirectX Video Acceleration Version 1.0 (DXVA) allows video processing operations that are frequently executed and simple to be performed by a hardware accelerator.
 Confining less complex video processing operations to the accelerator allows video decoding acceleration to be accomplished for various video standards with minimal customization to the accelerator.
 Video processing operations that are less frequently executed and more complex, such as bitstream parsing and variable-length decoding (VLD), can be performed on the host CPU.

-The DirectX VA API and corresponding [motion compensation](motion-compensation.md) DDI provide support for the following operations:
+The DXVA Version 1.0 API and corresponding [motion compensation](motion-compensation.md) DDI provide support for the following operations:

 - [Alpha blending](directx-va-operations.md) for purposes such as DVD subpicture support.